Sanglorian/orcus/Orcus Classes and Powers - current.md

 > *You slip out of view and appear somewhere totally different.*
 > **Daily** **Utility** **16** (**Swift Action**) ● **Shadow, Teleport**
 > **Self**
-> **Effect** You teleport 20, but must choose a square that no other creature can see (you need not be able to see it).
+> **Effect** You teleport 20 squares, but must choose an unoccupied space that either no creature can see or that no creature other than you can see.
 You are incorporeal and have phasing until the end of your next turn.

 > #### Cloak Abduction
 >